eclipse-tractusx/pcf-exchange-kit/docs/Software Development View/page_software-development-view.md

 ##### Payload for EDC Data Asset PCF

-The follwing JSON shows the the EDC Asset for PCF defined in the EDC using the asset bundeling mentioned under [Payload for Requesting PCF Sub Model](#api-calls)
+The following JSON shows the the EDC Asset for PCF defined in the EDC using the asset bundling mentioned under [Payload for Requesting PCF Sub Model](#api-calls)

 ```json
 "@type": "edc:AssetEntryDto",